osu-uwrt/maelstrom_firmware/README.md

 # riptide_firmware

-This holds two main things for right now, all of the firmware running on the Arduinos in *Riptide* and all of the firmware running on the main co-processing board on *Riptid3*.
+This holds two main things for right now, all of the firmware running on the Arduinos in *Maelstrom* and all of the firmware running on the main co-processing board on *Maelstrom*.
 The co-processing board is an STM32F4 based MCU that was custom made to work with the 2018 Robosub vehicle.

 ## STM32 Spinup
 All STM projects are built initially with STM32CubeMX software.
 The master branch has the *Riptide* specific code sitting outside of its project.
 To view the entire project and code running on the robot, switch branches.